tahczeban/Cryptocurrencies/README.md

 ***SUMMARY:***

-In conclusion, unsupervised machine learning wa ssuccessfulll in determining the data required for the bank to implement its portfolio
+In conclusion, unsupervised machine learning was successfull in determining the data required for the bank to implement its novel portfolio implementation.
+Additionally, vizualization libraries were utilized to effectively convey the requested information as follows:
-TotalCoinsMined and TotalCoinSupply with educational visualizations
+1.